 The new stent removing snare is designed to streamline indwelling ureteral stent removal in the office, with new access, increased convenience and minimal anesthesia.
-The design’s goal is ease of use and minimizing set-up time by eliminating the cystoscopy.
+The design’s goal is ease of use and minimizing set-up time and patient discomfort by eliminating the cystoscopy.
 The 18 F snare is designed to work best in the male urethra.
 The snare should not be advanced beyond the bulbous urethra.
-The snare is also available in the smaller size 16 F (without a central channel for passage over a guide-wire).
-New pricing for buying more than one.
+The snare is also available in a smaller size 16 F, which works better removing a stent from the female bladder, as it may require more manipulation.

 The Stent Removing Snare allows for the non-visual removal of indwelling ureteral stents, without the use of cystoscopy.
 The instrument is designed to be passed over a guide wire if clinically needed.

 Method of UseClick to Expand

 Men (18F Snare should be used) – When the ureteral stent is inserted, the attached string should be left connected to the stent and a loop should be created in the string at the point where the string exits the urethra (see figure 1).
 The loop can be locked in place by placing several knots.

 FeaturesClick to Expand